Cry! Cry! Cry!: Background

 In 1954, before the release of the song "Cry!
 Cry!
 Cry!", Cash signed with Sun Records after he came home from serving with the United States Air Force.
 During that time, he wrote the song "Hey, Porter" which was met with little excitement from the executives at his record label.
 He was then told to come back with a song that Sun Records owner, Sam Phillips, would be able to sell.
 Cash went home and wrote the song "Cry!
 Cry!
 Cry!" overnight and came back and performed it to Phillips the following day.
 The song was then coupled with "Hey Porter" and released as the B-side of the record.
 For the recording of the song, Johnny Cash was backed by "The Tennessee Two", Luther Perkins on guitar and Marshall Grant on bass.
 The early success of the song led to a featured spot on the Louisiana Hayride Tour and kicked off the career of Johnny Cash in the process.
 The song sold over 100,000 copies in the southern states alone.
 Cash then began to tour with Elvis Presley (among other artists from the record business) soon after its release.
 The song was later included on Cash's first album, 1957's With His Hot and Blue Guitar, one of the first albums released by Sun Records.

+Contents

+The song is about a man confronting his lover after finding out that she's been cheating on him, saying she will "Cry!
+Cry!
+Cry!" when met with the consequences of her actions.